LucasBehrendt/tech-blog/README.md

   - In your projects root directory, create a file called env.py and add it to your .gitignore file to keep it from being tracked by version control.

-  - Under the settings tab on your heroku app, scroll down to 'Config Vars' and click on 'Reveal Config Vars'.
+  - Under the settings tab on your Heroku app, scroll down to 'Config Vars' and click on 'Reveal Config Vars'.
 Copy the 'DATABASE_URL' value.

   - In env.py, import os and set the following environment variables:
     ```